NEET Exam > NEET Notes > Chemistry Class 11 > Balancing Redox Equations

 1. What is the oxidation number method for balancing redox equations?

 Ans.
 The oxidation number method involves assigning oxidation numbers to all elements in the reaction.
-By identifying which elements are oxidized and reduced, one can determine the changes in oxidation states.
-The equation is balanced by ensuring that the total increase in oxidation numbers equals the total decrease, often using coefficients to balance the number of atoms and charges.
+By comparing the oxidation numbers of the reactants and products, one can identify which elements are oxidized (increase in oxidation number) and which are reduced (decrease in oxidation number).
+Balancing involves ensuring that the total increase in oxidation numbers equals the total decrease, often by adding electrons to the half-reactions.

-2. How do you apply the half-reaction method to balance redox equations?
+2. How do you use the half-reaction method to balance redox equations?

 3. What are some common mistakes to avoid when balancing redox equations?

-4. Can you give an example of a redox reaction and how to balance it using both methods?
+4. Can you provide an example of a redox reaction and how to balance it using both methods?

-5. Why is balancing redox equations important for NEET and other exams?
+5. How are redox reactions relevant for NEET and other competitive exams?

 Download as PDF